Until you make the unconscious conscious, it will direct your life and you will call it fate.Carl Jung

 - You like making your own decisions rather than being told what to do

-- You want a fully immersive experience or event to blow your socks off
+- You want a fully immersive experience or event to “wow” you

 - You’ve been admiring their work from a distance and want more

-- Working with a big name is important to you
+- Working with a celebrity-status name is important to you

 Your ideal coach is dependent on what you’re trying to achieve.

-If going keto is your goal, my suggestion would be to hire a keto / nutrition coach that will likely use a mentor or consultant approach.
-They will assess your current macros, tell you what’s worked for them and others and what kicked them out of ketosis.
-Some of them might even draft you up a 3 months plan.
+For example, if going keto is your goal, my suggestion would be to hire a keto/nutrition coach that will likely use a blend of mentor and consultant approach.
+They will assess your current macros, tell you what’s worked for them and their clients, and maybe even give you a three-month plan.

-Whereas, if you’re looking to experience more happiness in your life, I’d suggest hiring a life coach who uses a whole-person approach that will guide your exploration into your life on a deeper level.
-Your coach will establish a safe space for you to explore your beliefs, thoughts, emotions and actions that impact your happiness.
+Whereas if you’re looking to experience more confidence, meaning, or connection in your life, I’d suggest hiring a life coach who uses a whole-person approach that will guide your exploration into your life on a deeper level.
+Your coach will establish a safe space for you to explore your beliefs, thoughts, emotions, and actions that impact your happiness.